Grimald of Weissenburg: Life

 Grimald derived from a noble Rhine Franconian family.
 His uncle Hetto and his brother Theotgaud were successively the Archbishops of Trier.
 Still under the regency of Charlemagne, Grimald came to the court scriptorium (dt.
 "Hofschule") for his education.
 He is said to have been a pupil of Alcuin, which is, however, unlikely as Alcuin already died in 804.
 Grimald received his higher education at the Abbey of Reichenau under Abbot Haito (806–823) and Abbot Erlebald (823–838).

 From 824, Grimald was chaplain in the imperial chapel at the court of Louis the Pious.
 In 833 at the latest, Grimald received Weissenburg Abbey in Speiergau and had St. Peter's church rebuilt which had been destroyed in a fire.

 On 19 October 833, Grimald was for the first time mentioned as head of the imperial chancellery.
 He held this office (with an interruption from 838/40-854) until his withdrawal due to old age in 870.

 There is evidence that the poet-monk Otfrid of Weissenburg was one of the two scribes who spent time at the court of Louis the German when Grimald was chancellor.
 In the course of the battles within the dynasty of the Carolingians, Grimald was dismissed as Abbot of Weißenburg in 839, but was appointed Abbot of the Abbey of Saint Gall by Louis the German after the battle of Fontenoy in 841 and also retrieved the office of Abbot at Weissenburg Abbey in 847.
+He held the office at the Abbey of Saint Gall until his death.